lammps/lammps/doc/src/Build_development.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When compiling LAMMPS with enabled tests, most test executables will need to be linked against the LAMMPS library.
-Since this can be a large with many C++ objects when many packages are enabled, link times can become very long on machines that use the GNU BFD linker (e.g.
+Since this can be a very large library with many C++ objects when many packages are enabled, link times can become very long on machines that use the GNU BFD linker (e.g.
 Linux systems).
 Alternatives like the ``lld`` linker of the LLVM project or the ``gold`` linker available with GNU binutils can speed up this step substantially.
 CMake will by default test if any of the two can be